-Imagen helps media companies deal their content online
+Imagen helps sports and media companies promote and sell their content online

 We provide you with a fast and intuitive media platform in the cloud that enables your teams to securely and intuitively promote and share your content catalogue remotely and on any devices.

 Built-in monetisation features can generate revenue from your content through basket payments, subscription video on demand (VOD) packages or clip-licensing via credit-based payments.